mhweiner/HMJS/README.md

-# HM
+# HMJS
-HM is a JS view component and jQuery plugin for Mustache.
-Issues callbacks within new scope, so you can encapsulate your view logic, and have it run when it's ready.
+HMJS is a lightweight view component/encapsulation template rendering library, powered by Mustache.
+You can think of it as a jQuery plugin for Mustache, but with many added benefits.
+HMJS can issue callbacks (within new scope), both when the template has rendered, and when your view logic has run.
 Each view/component can have its own API, so you can keep your components modular and completely isolated.
 At only 1.2kb gzipped, it's much more lightweight than any other component/templating library.

 ## Example Usage: